 Robot: The New Japanese Robot Staff Hotel

-Mr Hideo Sawada is in charge of Henn’ na robot staffed hotel in Japan, when asked if this multi-choice robots could really replace human staff in hotel management, and isn’t hospitality about connecting with people?
-Seweda replied “five-star hotels that are selling high-end services, human staff are essential, but for three- or four-star hotel, you need comfortable lodging, and a basic level of communication at a reasonable price.
+Mr Hideo Sawada is in charge of Henn’ na robot staffed hotel in Japan, when asked if this multi-choice robot could really replace human staff in hotel management, and isn’t hospitality about connecting with people?
+Seweda replied “five-star hotels that are selling high-end services, human staff are essential, but for three- or four-star hotel, you need comfortable lodging and a basic level of communication at a reasonable price.

-He also said that with further advances and competition in the robotic industry, he hoped to see the a massive drop in the cost of producing these robots, which will further cause a downward trend in the prices of rooms in these robot staff hotel
+He also said that with further advances and competition in the robotic industry, he hoped to see the massive drop in the cost of producing these robots, which will further cause a downward trend in the prices of rooms in these robot staff hotel